bjourne/raytrace/README.md

 ## Compilation

-The project is built using the [WAF](https://github.com/waf-project/waf) tool.
-It requires you to have Python installed.
-It also depends on my C libraries, which you can download from the following location:
+The project is built with the [WAF](https://github.com/waf-project/waf) tool which requires Python
+3. It also depends on my C libraries, which can be found here:

     https://github.com/bjourne/c-examples

 These first has to be compiled.
 See the compilation instructions in that project.

-To configure this project, first run:
+After that is done, this project can be configured using:

     $ python waf configure

-The `--isect` and `--shading` options can be passed to control the compilation of the toy raytracer.
-Then build using:
+The `--isect` and `--shading` options can be passed to select which intersection algorith and shader the raytracer will use.
+Then built
+using:

     $ python waf build

-If the libraries from the `c-libraries` project were installed in a non-standard location, their paths has to be specified using environment variables.
-On Unix:
+If the libraries from the `c-libraries` project were installed in a non-standard location, or not installed, their paths has to be specified using environment variables.

+On Linux:

-    $ CFLAGS="-I/prefix/include" LD_LIBRARY_PATH="/prefix/lib" \
+    $ CFLAGS="-I/path/to/c-examples/libraries" \
+        LDFLAGS="-L/path/to/examples/build" \
-        LIBRARY_PATH=$LD_LIBRARY_PATH ./waf configure build
+        ./waf configure build

-On Windows, when compiling with Microsoft Visual C, the environment variables would be set like this:
+It works similarily on Windows except that double escape characters has to be used in paths:

     > set CFLAGS=/IC:\\path\\here\\c-examples\\libraries
     > set LDFLAGS=/LIBPATH:C:\\path\\here\\c-examples\\build